The best gas grills under $1,000 in 2024

 • At the top of the budget

-• Heavy lid is good for insulation, but slightly cumbersome to open and close
+• Heavy lid is good for insulation but slightly cumbersome to open and close

 It may sit near the top of our budget here, but this high-end gas grill offers immaculate construction and impressive performance beyond what a cheap cooker can offer.
 Weber equipped this three-burner grill (it’s also available in a four-burner model if you don’t mind going over $1,000) with its proprietary nozzles.
 They provide an extremely even and consistent propane-based flame without clogging or flaring.
-Under the lid, you’ll find 513 square inches of primary cooking space.
+Under the lid, you’ll find 641 square inches of primary cooking space.
 A large chunk of that sits over the powerful sear-zone burners, which get extremely hot for searing off steaks and other cuts that require high temperatures.
 The upper cooking rack actually expands to add more space when you need it and stay out of the way when you don’t.

 The grill starts very easily thanks to a battery-powered electric ignition.
 Thanks to the heavily insulated lid, it heats up quickly and stays at a consistent temperature.
 The lid itself (like the rest of this grill) is very sturdy and provides a satisfying action when opening and closing.
 It is heavy, though, so people without reliable arm and hand strength may find it a bit much.

-I cooked several steaks, more than a dozen burgers, and a full package of hot dogs at once without feeling overly cramped.
 The grill is also very easy to clean thanks to the grease management system, which now includes a removable tray.
 While the grill is excellent on its own, you can also expand your options to include a side burner and light-up knobs.
 Those cost extra.
 The grate system also allows for modular add-ons like a griddle if you want to change things up down the road.
+Ultimately, this is a rock-solid, reliable grill that’s a pleasure to cook on.

 Specs

-• Weight: 48.5 pounds
+• Weight: 76.8 pounds

 • Material: Stainless